 Plenary sitting

-The assembly of all the 150 members of the House of Representatives together is called the Plenary meeting or sitting.
-Plenary meetings are held in the Plenary Meeting Hall.
+The assembly of all the 150 members of the House of Representatives together is called the plenary sitting.
+Plenary meetings are held in the Plenary Hall.

 A combined meeting of both chambers of the States General is called a Joint Sitting.
 The President of the Senate chairs Joint Sittings.
-A Joint Sitting is held at the State Opening of Parliament, for instance, every year on the third Tuesday in September.
+A Joint Sitting is held at the State Opening of Parliament, for instance, every year on the third Tuesday in September (Prince's Day) when the King delivers the so-called Speech from the Throne.

 Closed meeting